Open from July 5 to August 30, 2025, 7 days a week from 9:00 am to 5:40 pm

 Ask for advice from the mountain bike and e-MTB rental shops: they know the mountain biking trails around La Plagne and Champagny-en-Vanoise perfectly and will guide you towards the bike that best suits your desires (versatile enduro mountain bike, electric-assist mountain bike).

-Map of the Bike Park at La Plagne in the Northern Alps
+Map of the La Plagne Bike Park in the Northern Alps

-The Bike Park in La Plagne is concentrated around three mountain bike lifts accessible from Plagne Centre (Colorado and Bergerie chairlifts) and Plagne Bellecôte (Colosses chairlift).
+The La Plagne Bike Park is concentrated around three mountain bike lifts accessible from Plagne Centre (Colorado and Bergerie chairlifts) and Plagne Bellecôte (Colosses chairlift).
+Bergerie chairlift closed this summer and replaced by Funiplagne.

 Have you booked accommodation in another La Plagne village?
-Use the free shuttle service and mountain-bike-friendly inter-village lifts to reach the Bike Park's three chairlifts.
+Use the free shuttle service and inter-village lifts accessible to mountain bikes to reach the Bike Park's three chairlifts.

 The Bike Park's downhill mountain bike trails are classified according to their level of difficulty: